Geraldine-Okeke/My-Portfolio/README.md

 - Professional image of yourself
 - Personal information such as name, country, mobile number, and email address
-- Link to your LinkedIn profile
+- Link to my LinkedIn profile
 - Footer with linkable social media icons